 John Foulkes Jones (1826-1880) was a Methodist minister from north Wales who travelled to Egypt and acquired these objects, which include: mummy hair, a stone chip from a st

 atue, a bottle of holy water and mummy bandages.
 These items would grace a shelf or cabinet

 back home, to be admired by visitors.
 An account of his journey was published in 1860.

-The new display can be seen in the first floor, House of Life gallery, Tuesday to Saturday 10am-4pm.
+The new display can be seen in the first floor, House of Life gallery.

 My name is Dulcie Engel.
 I am originally from London, but I have lived in Swansea for more than twenty years.
 For most of that time I was lecturing in French and linguistics at Swansea University.
 I also taught English to adult learners in the community.
 I have been a volunteer at the Egypt Centre for the last three years.